mebilgin/minimal-mistakes/_posts/2022-10-30-statistical-workout-nlp.md

 ---
-title: Poisson Disturbution
+title: Statistical Workout with NLP
+published: 2022-10-30
 category: posts
-tags: ["probability"]
-published: 2019-05-20
+tags: ["nlp", "statistics", "markov", "markov chain", "sampling"]
 excerpt: "Links about our research"
-permalink: /posts/2019/05/poisson-disturb/
+permalink: /posts/2022/10/statistical-workout-nlp/
 ---

-The content will be published on 10-11-2021.aa
+The content will be published on 30-10-2022.

 <!--

 Over the past few years, our team has been working on a few interrelated research projects about the work of maintaining Free & Open-Source Software (FOSS) projects.
 For more information about our project, read [this blog post](link) we wrote when we first received our research grant from the Ford & Sloan Foundations.
 Our team is an interdisciplinary mix tackling these issues from qualitative and quantitative perspectives, and many of us have also been maintainers of various FOSS projects:

 Mathematical notation in a Hugo project can be enabled by using third party JavaScript libraries.

 In this example we will be using [KaTeX](https://katex.org/)